 Dr. George Ellenberg

-George Ellenberg serves as the University’s chief academic officer as Interim Provost and Vice President for Academic Affairs.
-Dr. Ellenberg joined the Provost’s office in 2009 and most recently served as Vice Provost.
-Prior to his appointment, he served as Associate Dean of the College of Arts & Sciences.
+George Ellenberg serves as the University’s chief academic officer as Provost and Senior Vice President.
+Dr. Ellenberg joined the Provost’s office in 2009 and most recently served as Interim Provost.
+Prior to his appointment, he served as Vice Provost and previously as Associate Dean of the College of Arts & Sciences.

 Dr. Ellenberg spent the 2007-2008 academic year in residence at Georgia College and State University where he worked with executive leadership as a fellow of the American Council on Education (ACE), the nation’s premier higher education leadership development program.
 Additional leadership development experience includes the Harvard Institute for Management and Leadership in Education, which he attended in 2015.